DH-Ng/TacEx/README.md

 ```

 ### Building TacEx Image for Isaac Lab
->[!NOTE]
->For simplicity we use the container script from Isaac Lab (slightly modified) for building, starting, entering and stopping the container.
->Additional features, such as different container profiles, are currently not supported here.

-> [!TIP]
-> The container script can be found in `./docker/container.py`.
-Just setup an alias in your `~/.bashrc` file for conveniently calling it.
-> For example via `alias tacex="/path_to_repo/TacEx---Tactile-Extension/docker/container.py"`.

 After building the Isaac Lab container, you can build the docker container for this project.
 It is called `isaac-lab-tacex`.

 ```bash